-- A one-time \$2,500 jobs tax credit for each certified net new job created. - A one-time \$5,000 jobs tax credit for each certified net new job created in the aviation or aerospace industry, or by a motor vehicle parts manufacturer or rubber manufacturer. - The jobs tax credit can be claimed against the taxpayer's state income or franchise tax liabilities and Limited Liability Companies and Subchapter S corporations may pass the job tax credit to the owners listed on the enterprise zone contract. - The tax credits may be carried forward up to 10 years from the year earned.
+- A one-time \$2,500 jobs tax credit for each certified net new job created. - A one-time \$5,000 jobs tax credit for each certified net new job created in the aviation or aerospace industry, or by a motor vehicle parts manufacturer or rubber manufacturer.

-14. Enterprise zones (continued)
+16. Enterprise Zones (continued)